Yogesh0arya/da6401_assignment1/README.md

 The repository is organized as follows:

 da6401_assignment1/

 ├── main.py               # Main script to train the model

 ├── requirements.txt       # List of dependencies

 ├── README.md              # This file is Readme file

 ├── report.pdf             # This file is report

+└── wandb/                 # Wandb logs and sweep configurations

 ├── .git                   # This file is of git

-└── wandb/                 # Wandb logs and sweep configurations
+├── Problem statement.pdf  # This file is of problem statement

 # Hyperparameter Tuning